A fiscal conservative, dedicated to fighting for change, Joseph A. Griffo was elected Senator in the 47th District in the fall of 2006.

 While serving as county executive, Griffo was elected to the board of directors of the New York State Association of Counties and was a member of the New York State Law Enforcement Accreditation Council.

-In 1991, Griffo was elected Mayor of his hometown, Rome, NY.
-He served in that capacity for 11 years elected three times.
-As Mayor, the majority of the budgets Griffo delivered held the line on property taxes, while reforming government and delivering services to city residents more efficiently.
+In 1991, Griffo was elected mayor of his hometown, Rome, N.Y.
+He served in that capacity for 11 years and was elected three times.
+As mayor, the majority of the budgets Griffo delivered held the line on property taxes, while reforming government and delivering services to city residents more efficiently.
 His progressive style of leadership protected the local hospital from closure and helped to engineer an economic recovery following the departure of the Griffiss Air Force Base.

-His work as Mayor garnered bi-partisan State and National attention.
+His work as mayor garnered bi-partisan state and national attention.
 Former Gov. George E. Pataki appointed Griffo to serve on a blue ribbon panel on municipal lobbying and the state’s Mohawk Valley Heritage Corridor Commission.
-He was appointed by former New York State Comptroller H. Carl McCall to serve on the New York State Comptroller’s Advisory Commission.
+He was appointed by former state Comptroller H. Carl McCall to serve on the New York State Comptroller’s Advisory Commission.